Is Laser Hair Removal a Safe Treatment?

 Although it is a very safe method of hair removal it does have many safety precautions that need to be followed.
 The skin must be prepared properly before each hair removal session.

 There are two types of reactions that can happen as a result of laser hair removal treatment.
 Skin pigmentation and skin irritation.
-By adhering to the strict pre-treatment instructions given to you by your laser consultant you won’t have an issue.
+By adhering to the strict pre-treatment instructions your laser consultant gave you, you won’t have an issue.

 1. Skin Pigmentation

-To avoid pigmention occuring on the skin the correct wavelenght of laser must be used.
-For pale to mid colour skin we use an Alexandrite laser.
-For darker skins we use an Nd:YAG laser.
+To avoid pigmentation occurring on the skin the correct wavelength of the laser must be used.
+For pale to mid-colour skin we use an Alexandrite laser.
+For darker skins, we use an Nd:YAG laser.
 Each of these wavelengths deliver energy in different ways.
 Both make laser hair removal a very safe treatment to have.

 How we treat pale skin safely with laser hair removal